Project Spotlight: Selden Standard Makes a Statement with Our Brick

 A restaurant in the burgeoning culinary scene in Detroit, Selden Standard takes a modern take on rustic-style cusine in a space that truly stimulates the senses (we wish Detroit were closer so we could visit).
 Kristen Dean and Tadd Heidgerken, owners and principal designers at et al. Collaborative, worked to use a simple material palette that would still be alluring.
-Below, we talk to Kristen about their experience with the space and why they opted for our Lewis Range Brick.
+Below, we talk to Kristen about their experience with the space and why they opted for our Snow Brick.

 1. How did you hear about Fireclay Tile?
 Who here helped you, what did you enjoy about the experience?